 Presently, Furzebrook Studios has 6 artists in residence:

-Rachel is an established Ceramic Artist who is best known for her sea-inspired sculptures that seem to defy the laws of gravity!
-She is a strong believer in passing on her pottery skills to others and so delivers a wide range of pottery classes suitable for all abillities.
+Rachel is an established ceramicist who’s best known for her sea-inspired sculptures that seem to defy the laws of gravity!
+Lately, she has been mass producing ceramic travel cups with the aim of reducing the amount of takeaway cups that end up in landfill.
+She’s a strong believer in passing on her pottery skills to others and so delivers a range of pottery classes suitable for all abilities.

 Julie Herring Artist, Designer, Curator & Art Class Tutor

 Julie is a multi-talented creative with a long history of working in the art and crafts.
-She draws on her varied experience and knowledge to paint atmospheric landscapes and offers an eclectic range of art classes with a focus on nature.
+She has curated exhibitions for some of the biggest names in the creative industry.
+She draws on her varied experience and knowledge to paint atmospheric landscapes and production runs of handmade prints.
+She also offers a range of art classes with a focus on nature.

 Iggy DJ & Music Maker

 Iggy took the DJ’ing world by storm a few years ago and has picked up numerous awards along the way.
 His business is client focused offering creative music solutions for events, particularly weddings.